VAT on Temu, Shein & the CHF 150 Limit in 2026

 | VAT rate (reduced: books, food) | 2.6% | 2.6% |

-Affected are foreign online marketplaces and direct retailers without a physical Swiss presence.
-Once they exceed CHF 100'000 in annual turnover with Swiss customers, the FTA registration obligation kicks in.
+The rule hits foreign online marketplaces and direct sellers with no physical Swiss presence.
+Once they cross CHF 100'000 in annual Swiss turnover, the ESTV registration obligation applies and they collect Swiss VAT from you.

 - Temu (PDD Holdings, China)